dblock/code.dblock.org/_posts/2017/2017-10-29-how-to-do-startup-technical-due-diligence.markdown

 ## Final Report

-The final report is a lengthy document that includes a summary of the technology developed by the company and its underlying infrastructure, technology advantages and risks, external dependencies, an evaluation of whether the technology is best in class and its future roadmap, a summary of the organization and the team’s technical credibility and capability across all product and technical areas, product quality and development process and the degree at which future plans seem viable.
+The final report is a lengthy document that includes a summary of the technology developed by the company and its underlying infrastructure, technology advantages and risks, external dependencies, an evaluation of whether the technology is best in class and its future roadmap, a summary of the organization and the team's technical credibility and capability across all product and technical areas, product quality and development process and the degree at which future plans seem viable.

 I use the following structure.